Annuity vs 401(k): Which Is Best?

 Traditional 401(k)

-With a traditional 401(k), money grows tax-deferred, and you pay taxes on any withdrawals you make based on your tax bracket.
+With a traditional 401(k), money grows tax-deferred, and you pay taxes on any withdrawals based on your tax bracket.

 Roth 401(k)

-With a Roth 401(k), there are no upfront tax breaks, but you get to withdraw your money without having to pay taxes on it.
+With a Roth 401(k), there are no upfront tax breaks, but you can withdraw your money without paying taxes on it.

 How Is a 401(k) Paid Out?

-You can begin withdrawing from your 401(k) account anytime after turning 59 ½ years old.
-If you withdraw from your account before this age, you’ll adhere to early withdrawal penalties and must pay at least 10% of what you withdrew.
+You can withdraw from your 401(k) account anytime after turning 59 ½.
+If you withdraw from your account before this age, you’ll adhere to early withdrawal penalties and must pay at least 10% of your withdrawal.

 How Does a 401(k) Grow?

-Typically, you can choose the type of investment you want to make once you start contributing to a 401(k) account.
-You can choose from a selection of mutual funds that invest in stocks, bonds, or other types of investments.
+You can choose the type of investment you want to make once you start contributing to a 401(k) account.
+You can choose from mutual funds that invest in stocks, bonds, or other investments.
 Funds in your account will risk growing based on how the market is performing.
-Depending on your investment type, you could also be at risk of losing money put into the account.
+Depending on your investment type, you could also risk losing money put into the account.

 How Are Annuities and 401(k)s Similar?